servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	the light of dawn reveals the discrepancy.
 Isaiah 4:1, Moab’s daughters, and Sardis all share one theme: name claimed, but not truly lived.

-VII.
+VIII.
 THE REPETITION OF “NAME” — EXPOSING THE LINEAGE Sardis emphasizes “name” more than any other church:
 	1	“thou hast a name that thou livest”
 	2	“a few names even in Sardis…”